closemarketing/closemarketing-custom-admin/readme.txt

 == Changelog ==
 = 0.3.2 =
+*   Lists of plugins filtered with local and live.
 *   Updated list of plugins.
-*   Added support to Safari.

 = 0.3.1 =
 *   Updated list of plugins.
 *   Translated library plugins recommended to Spanish.
-*   Implemented Composer for libraries.
+*   Added support to Safari.

 = 0.3 =
 *   Sanitize filenames for better support in Safari.